 Should agent postmortems be separate from the standard incident review?

 One counter: too many separate processes produce postmortem fatigue and the behavioral analysis never gets completed.
-If that is the pattern, consolidate — but make the agent-specific questions mandatory fields that cannot be left blank before the postmortem closes.
-An empty fault origin field means the investigation is not done.
+If that's the pattern, consolidate — but make the agent-specific questions mandatory fields that cannot be left blank before the postmortem closes.
+An empty fault origin field means the investigation isn't done.